rougin/dexterine/README.md

 }
 ```

+> [!NOTE]
-`Pagee` from the `Gable` package may be required if there's a need to load paginated data.
+> `Pagee` from the `Gable` package may be required if there's a need to load paginated data.

 ## Methods

 ### withInit

-Creates an `init` JavaScript method.
-This method initializes any defined `Select` elements using the `TomSelect` JavaScript library.
-After initialization, it calls the `load` method, typically with the initial page number to fetch data:
+Creates an `init` method.
+This method initializes any defined `Select` elements using [tom-select](https://tom-select.js.org/).
+After initialization, it calls the `load` method with the initial page number to fetch data:

 ``` html
 // app/plates/items/depot.php